Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/app-extension.md

 # iOS App Extension Implementation

-You can use supported AEP extensions in your App Extensions to collect usage data.
-Supported Adobe Extensions are shown [here](https://aep-sdks.gitbook.io/docs/resources/upgrading-to-aep/current-sdk-versions#ios-swift).
+You can use supported Platform extensions in your App Extensions to collect usage data.
+Supported Adobe Extensions are shown [here](../../upgrading-to-aep/current-sdk-versions#ios-swift).
 This tutorial assumes a basic understanding of how to use the iOS SDK in applications.

 ## Adding the SDK

-Getting the Mobile SDK in your App Extension works the same way as for your application.
-For this tutorial we will go over Cocoapods as the method of installing the SDK.
+Adding the Mobile SDK to your App Extension works the same way as adding the Mobile SDK to your application.
+This tutorial explains installing the SDK using Cocoapods.

-1. First, simply add a new target in your podfile for your app extension, then add the Adobe pods to the newly added App Extension target in the podfile.
+1. Add a new target in your podfile for your app extension, then add the Adobe pods to the newly added App Extension target in the podfile.

-E.g:
 ```
 target 'YourApp' do
   pod 'AEPServices'